rafidalwahid/next.js_project_management/codebase-problems.md

    - Verify that permissions are correctly enforced across the application
    - Create test cases for each permission to ensure proper access control

+2. ✅ **Permission Check Standardization**:
+   - Updated all components to use `PermissionService.hasPermissionById(userId, "permission_name")` instead of role-based checks
+   - Removed direct role checks (`user.role === "admin"`) in favor of permission-based checks
+   - Updated client-side components to use the appropriate permission hooks
+   - Updated team-permissions.ts, project-permissions.ts, and auth-guard.tsx to use permission-based checks
+   - Added warnings for deprecated role-based methods

 ## 2. Task Management Issues

 1. **Inconsistent Task Completion Logic**: Two different approaches for task completion exist - the `completed` boolean field and the `status.isCompletedStatus` property, causing potential inconsistencies.